Prem199/project/README.md

 Process:

+Home page describes the link to the signup and signin.

+click onto signup and register ourselves into the login page.

-Login and Signup page Created using the concepts of Php, Mysql
+These uses the concepts of Php, Mysql.

-user need to Signup first using an email id(email id should not been use before).

-and along with the email id the user need to been also enter a username(minimum 5 characters).

-and a password(atleast 1 uppercase, 1 special character, 1 lowercase, 1 number).
+user must see that to Signup first he used to give an email id and that email id should not been use before to get signed up into the page. user must need to enter a username of minimum 5 characters and must ensure that a password consits atleast 1 uppercase, 1 special character, 1 lowercase and 1 number.

-all the data is stored in the database using phpmyadmin and Mysql

-user need to enter the email address or username to login
+The data is stored in the database using phpmyadmin and Mysql and the user need to enter the email address or username to login.

-once user is logged in he/she are redirected to the main page and there he can logout the session from the account dropdown menu.
+once all the process are completed then  user is logged in he/she are redirected to the main page and there he can logout the session from the account dropdown menu.